North

 reached by boat, where they have free run of the main area of Rachel

-which is mostly ground water the horses find by digging.
+mostly ground water the horses find by digging.

 Unlike North Carolina's